liunix61/trezor-firmware/docs/common/message-workflows.md

 # Message Workflows

+> This page was migrated from the Trezor Wiki.
+The content here may contain outdated information.

 In general, the API implements a simple request-response protocol.
 The computer sends a request to the device and the device sends back a response.
 The response can be a simple Success message, a Failure